-Hardin County Strong was initially formed under the guidance, and through the vision of County Judge Wayne McDaniel, to serve our county's Harvey-impacted community.
+Hardin County Strong was formed through the vision of County Judge Wayne McDaniel

+to serve our county's disaster-impacted community.

 In 2005 Hardin County was greatly impacted by Hurricane Rita, and again in 2008 by Hurricane Ike.
-Following those storms, there was not an organized recovery effort dedicated to serving our impacted community or one made up of local individuals, organizations and businesses committed to working recovery for the long term.
-Recovery was slow, frustrating and, because of a lack of organized
+Following these storms there was not an organized recovery effort dedicated to serving our impacted community, or one made up of local individuals, organizations and businesses committed to working recovery long term.

 Money - Manpower - Materials